cp024s/100-days-of-RTL/README.md

 Welcome to the "100 Days of RTL Design Journey" repository!
 This is a personal challenge aimed at improving our RTL (Register Transfer Level) design skills and becoming proficient in digital hardware design.
 Throughout this journey, we will dedicate 100 consecutive days to learn, practice, and create RTL designs for various digital circuits.

+I am Chandra Prakash, a VLSI enthusiast and this is my journey of 100 days of RTL(Verilog, System verilog, UVM).
+I mostly use Questasim software for the simulation of RTL Codes and the Synthesis is performed by using Xilinx Vivado Design Suite.

 ## Table of Contents

 - [Introduction](#introduction)